Low-Income, Text, and Disabled Friendly

 - No Specific Mobile Version.
-A website that has different versions for mobile and desktop/laptop usage often means one looks and operates differently from the other.
+A website that has different versions for mobile and desktop/laptop usage often means one looks and operates too differently from the other.
 In some cases, links, features, or images are not always found in both versions, and if they are, these may appear in different locations.
 Such inconsistencies across a range of devices are a pain for those that view the same site on one screen, then later on another.
-AIEL uses the same html coding for all devices, so it remains consistent for the viewer.
-Thus, no adaptation is required.
+The AIEL web pages use the same html coding for usage on all devices, so they remain consistent for the viewer.
+Unless a visitor sets a screen width under 640 pixels, or has enlarged his text excessively, no adaptation is required.

 - No Java.
 Programming languages are not used on this website except basic HTML.
 Static HTML pages load much faster and don't spring surprises on viewers.